-In a non-COVID year, I'd ask, "Have you visited the college?"
+In a non-pandemic environment, I'd ask, "Have you visited the college?"
 If not, and the college is one that tracks demonstrated interest, I'd suggest that you may want to consider a trip -- or at least a call explaining why one is not feasible at this time.
-If the pandemic makes a visit too risky, considering engaging in more virtual visit opportunities.
+If the pandemic makes a visit too risky, consider engaging in more virtual visit opportunities.
 Is the college offering opportunities to sit in on a virtual lecture?
 Or participate in a virtual student or alumni interview?
 If so, take advantage of these opportunities to show your interest.

 What sort of “additional” information should you share?

 Mid-year grade report.
 Most colleges will request this.
 Have it sent officially, via your school counselor, or your transcript service, but you can also update the college with the relevant information in your email correspondence.

 Pandemic-related advice: mid-year grade reports are especially important when you consider that many high schools used alternate grading scales for the spring semester of 2020 and the majority of students spent most of 2020/21 in a non-typical, remote learning environment.
 This means that the last true grade record they have is from the first semester of your junior year and now the first semester of your senior year.